 Some people might be afraid of success, as it involves inherent risks of potential disappointment.
 They may adopt the idea that it is better to refrain from trying for success to avoid disappointment that could occur if they were to fail.
 Other people may link success with things that make them uncomfortable, such as competition and envy.
 People may sabotage things that could potentially lead to success in order to avoid competition and jealousy.

 Although the term “success” is mostly linked with positive feelings, it may also be linked with anxiety and fear.
-The fear of failure is easy to understand, but its counterpart, the fear of success is a little harder to comprehend.
-It is difficult to see how anybody could be fearful or averse to obtaining what they strive for.
-However, it is important to keep in mind that success carries expectations, responsibility, and vulnerability along with it, which in turn can elevate one’s anxiety.
+The fear of failure is easy to understand, but its counterpart, the fear of success is a little harder to comprehend for those that do not suffer from anxiety.
+However, it is important to keep in mind that success carries expectations, responsibility, and vulnerability along with it, so be kind to yourself or those around who may be experiencing increased anxiety as a result of getting what they want.